TechRuler/TechRuler/README.md

 - 🧑‍💻 I love coding and am currently diving into Python.
 - 📚 In my free time, I enjoy reading stories.
 - 🚀 I'm working on improving my programming skills with a focus on Tkinter and creating various projects.
-- 🎯 My goal is to excel in coding and prepare thoroughly for the JEE exams.
+- 🎯 My goal is to excel in coding.

 ## 🔧 Technologies & Tools